codenotary/opvizor/comparison_dashboards.md

 Opvizor ships intuitive dashboards grouped in logical areas like starters, performance, capacity and planning.
 With a set of curated dashboards per each section we ship a large collection of visualizations at all layers.
 In total **50+ dashboards** are available where each one of them contains more than 10 panels.

-See how Opvizor compares to other products on specific areas.
+## See how Opvizor compares to other products on specific areas

 |                                                   | Opvizor                   | Dynatrace             | Datadog               | Instana               | Netdata                   |
 |:--------------------------------------------------|:--------------------------|:----------------------|:----------------------|:----------------------|:--------------------------|